MV10/mv10.github.io/_posts/2019-12-16-blazor-login-expiration-with-openid-connect.md

 One is a simple expiration timestamp.
 If your login token is still valid (it hasn't expired), but your cookie _has_ expired, you'll be logged out of the client.
 On your next trip to IdentityServer (and probably other OIDC authorities), the cookie for that domain may still be valid, in which case you'll be automatically logged back in with no login UI presented.
 (This is the problem I addressed in January of 2018 in [SignOutAsync and IdentityServer Cookies]({{ site.baseurl }}{% post_url 2018-01-26-signoutasync-and-identity-server-cookies %})).

 Another way is browser-session-based.
 The browser destroys the cookie when the user exits the browser.
 Setting the cookie to be persistent disables this behavior.
-(I addressed [this scenarioplaintext]({{ site.baseurl }}{% post_url 2018-01-12-persistent-login-with-identityserver %}) last year, too.)
+(I addressed [this scenario]({{ site.baseurl }}{% post_url 2018-01-12-persistent-login-with-identityserver %}) last year, too.)

 Probably the most common approach is a "sliding expiration".
 The cookie expires after a certain period of inactivity.
 If the user performs some server-based activity in the app (navigating to a new page, downloading content, etc.) before that timespan expires, halfway through the expiration period the server will issue a new cookie, resetting the clock on the expiration.

 Finally, there is a way which isn't directly cookie-driven: a specific point in time after which the login token is considered invalid, and the user must authenticate again from scratch.
 There are still cookies involved but they do not control login expiration (as long as the cookie expiration exceeds the login expiration, which is normally the case).

+It's important to note that OIDC does _not_ provide a mechanism to renew a login short of a full new logout / login cycle.
+(OIDC refresh tokens only work for API-scoped access tokens.
+You don't even get a refresh token back in response to a login-only auth request.)

 ## Applying Login Expiration